 Women of Color in the Workplace® Report 2021

 Navigating the workplace is complex.
-For women of color, it is far more complicated the minute they realize that not only did they contractually bind themselves to their roles, but they also signed up to be subject to biases, discrimination, and microaggression that comes with being at the intersection of identities.
-These are a myriad of issues faced by many who find themselves at the intersection of identities, whether they are gender, race, sexual orientation, or disability.
-This concept is known as ‘Intersectionality’.
+For women of color, it is far more complicated.
+First, they have to overcome politics in the workplace.
+What you know will take you far.
+However, who you know can take you where you want to go.
+In addition, women of color must develop immunity towards the biases, discrimination, and microaggressions that accompany being both a woman and a person of color.
+These are issues faced by many who find themselves at the intersection of identities, whether they are gender, race, sexual orientation, or disability.
+This concept is known as ‘Intersectionality.’
 Women of color face an emotional tax.

-Thwarting their advancement can lead to a detrimental impact on their well-being and eventually may result in them departing their places of work.
-Those that go through discrimination are more likely to opt out of their jobs.
+Thwarting their advancement can have a detrimental impact on their well-being and eventually result in them leaving their workplaces.
+Those that go through discrimination are more likely to opt-out of their jobs.
 Bias and discrimination are incredibly harmful to those experiencing it and to companies alike, who risk losing talented employees that can bring value to the firm.
-Read the report and learn what you can do.
+Read the report and learn what you can do to make a difference for women of color in the workplace.

 Ways We Transform the Workplace

-Knowing how one can advocate for themselves is an essential pillar to closing the gap between employees and their workplaces.
+Self-advocacy is an essential pillar to closing the gap between employees and their workplaces.
 We work to inform and encourage women of color and allies to use their voices at work.
 Through education and training, women of color learn strategies to get ahead.
-Sign up for any one of our up-and-coming workshops and discussions.
-Allies, learn more about what you can do to make the workplace more equitable.
+Visit the SOS library or RSVP for an up-and-coming discussion.

 Tools for Companies